April 29, 2025

 For example, The Daily from the New York Times is only nine characters long, but it manages to convey a lot in a small package.
 The logo is bold and striking because the name is short enough to be big, and it also incorporates the New York Times logo, which tells new listeners that it's serious, factual, and from a well-known news source.

-Aim to include these in your name, provider name, and episode titles, since search engines and podcast directories comb through these sections to find matches for keyword searches.
-(It’s worth noting that they don’t scan podcast descriptions.)
+Aim to include relevant keywords in your name, provider name, and episode titles, since search engines and podcast directories comb through these sections to find matches for keyword searches.
+(It's worth noting that they don't scan podcast descriptions.)
 Free keyword tool websites like wordstream.com or keywordtool.io can help you find popular search terms for your topic.
+For podcast-specific keywords, look at trending topics in your genre on Apple Podcasts or Spotify.

 Not only is the practice spammy, but podcast hosting platforms like Apple Podcasts reject any show titles that appear to have been keyword stuffed.
 Great content will earn you more loyal fans than shady SEO ever will.

-7. Try not to include the word “podcast”
+7. Skip the word "podcast" in your name

 The word “podcast” doesn't just take up precious space in a show title that ought to be short, it's also redundant.
 (Imagine if it was called The Simpsons TV Show or The Goodfellas Movie.)